 It may also be the case that there are losses as a result of the permanent effects of serious injuries.
 This can leave the injured worker or person with out of pocket expenses for medical expenses, care costs, treatment and rehabilitation services.

 As part of a common law claim it is possible to seek compensation and make an injury claim for damages for lost wages and lost income.

 The experienced Lawyers at Bradford Legal can advise you in detail as to the losses that may be claimable as a result of a reduced capacity for work following an injury.
 Our expert Lawyer team will assist you through the whole process of a common law claim for seeking damages and compensation, as well as providing expert legal advice and keeping out of pocket expenses to a minimum.

 Other Headings of Damage

-The Workers’ Compensation and Injury Management Act 1981 (WA) establishes a complicated system for determining whether an injured worker is entitled to elect to sue their employer for damages for negligence.
+The Workers’ Compensation and Injury Management Act 1981 (WA) establishes a complicated system for determining if an injured worker is entitled to elect to sue for damages.

-The system requires that an injured person have an assessment of their degree of permanent impairment prior to the termination day (a date that is one year from the date the claim for weekly compensation payment was made) in order to establish whether they have sufficient level of permanent impairment to entitle the worker to make an election (a choice) to sue the employer.
+The system requires that an injured person have an assessment of their degree of permanent impairment in order to establish whether they have sufficient level of permanent impairment to entitle the worker to make an election (a choice) to sue for damages and compensation.

-At least a 15% whole person impairment is required before an injured worker attains the right to sue their employer.
+At least a 15% whole person impairment is required before an injured worker attains the right to seek damages.

-The law is complicated and there are strict time frames and time limits which must be complied with otherwise you are likely to lose significant rights in your common law damages claim.
+A common law claim for damages is complicated and there are strict time frames and time limits which must be complied with otherwise you are likely to lose significant rights in your common law damages claim.

-Bradford Legal, Injury Compensation Lawyers, are dedicated and experienced in providing the necessary advice and assisting clients in pursuing common law claims, handling court proceedings if required and claiming common law damages.
+Bradford Legal Compensation Lawyers are dedicated and experienced in providing the necessary advice and assisting clients in pursuing common law claims, handling court proceedings if required and claiming common law damages.
 We’ll fight to get you the compensation you deserve from your claim for damages.